 Are you familiar with it?

-Quality varies according to brands and you can find some with additives to make it thicker or whatever.
+Quality varies according to each brand, and some can have additives and preservatives.
 I try to buy original ricotta sourced from good small producers.
-It tastes much better and I like the consistency more.
+It tastes much better, and I like the consistency more.

 I always use whole milk ricotta for this pie.
-You can also make your own homemade ricotta and the flavor will improve a lot.
+You can also make your own homemade ricotta.

-It's made with flour, butter, egg, sugar, and sometimes a pinch of baking powder which makes it less short or snappy than a regular sweet dough recipe.
-Flavorings are sometimes added too.
+It's made with flour, butter, egg, sugar, and sometimes a pinch of baking powder, and it's less short or snappy than a regular sweet dough recipe.
+Flavorings are sometimes added.

-As with any sweet crust, you can make it by hand or in the food processor and both techniques are explained in the post.
-It can be kept in the fridge, well wrapped, for a few days, or frozen for up to a month.
+As with any sweet crust, you can make it by hand or in the food processor; both techniques are explained in the post.
+It can be kept in the fridge, well wrapped, for a few days or frozen for up to a month.

 It's very friendly when rolling it and doesn't need to be very thin.
-We love it for some fruit free-form tarts, like the rustic peach galette.
+We love it for Italian crostata and some fruit free-form tarts, like the rustic peach galette.

 Rolling the dough